 A hypocritical double standard has developed in which the left focuses on disparaging Israel while ignoring even greater human rights violations committed by other countries in the Middle East and elsewhere.
 It is important to recognize this new type of anti-Semitism as the violent hate speech it is in order to put an end to it.

 The left and academia specifically single out Israel and those who support it but does not do the same for other countries with more devastating human rights violations.
-For example, the boycott, divestment and sanctions movement (BDS) advocates for an end to Israel.
+For example, the boycott, divestment and sanctions movement (BDS) advocates for an end to the occupation.

 Numerous colleges and universities have voted to adopt BDS ideology and 1,394 academics in the United States alone — including several Binghamton University professors — have signed the BDS petition.
 It is sensible to boycott a country whose policies you think are inhumane, but why only target Israel?